daniellaera/node-typescript-rest/README.md

 ### `npm start`

-Make sure you use the node version defined in the `cat .nvmrc` : v14.17.3.
-Use `nvm use`.
+Make sure you use the node version defined in the

+## `cat .nvmrc` : v14.17.3.
+&
+## `nvm use`

-If you want to run your Docker Container with MongoDB locally just type `docker compose up -d` and start your container.
+If you want to run your Docker Container with MongoDB locally just type

+## `docker compose up -d`

+and start your container.

 You can display your data with a tool like Robo 3T and create a local connection at `localhost:27017`.